Rankine cycle. The conversion of heat into work and its uses

-In an ideal Rankine cycle, the pump and turbine would be isentropic, that is, the pump and turbine would not generate entropy and, therefore, would maximize net labor production.
-Processes 1-2 and 3-4 would be represented by vertical lines in the T - S diagram and would look more like the Carnot cycle.
+In an ideal Rankine cycle, the pump and turbine would be isentropic.
+That is, the pump and turbine would not generate entropy and therefore it will maximize the net work output.
+Processes 1-2 and 3-4 would be represented by vertical lines on the TS diagram and would look more like the Carnot cycle.

 The Rankine cycle shown here prevents the working fluid state from ending up in the superheated steam region after expansion in the steam turbine.
 In this case, the energy removed by the capacitors is reduced.

 The actual steam power cycle differs from the ideal Rankine cycle due to irreversibilities caused by fluid friction and heat loss to the surroundings.
 The friction of the fluid causes pressure drops during the fluid circuit.
 In turn, the loss of heat reduces the net output of work and requires the addition of heat to the steam.

 The cycle describes the operation of thermal machines in thermal power plants.
 The usual sources of heat for these plants are fossil fuels, solar energy or nuclear fuel.

 Although a Rankine cycle can work with various substances, water is often used due to several favorable properties.
 These plants use water as the motor fluid, either in liquid form or in the form of steam or gas, with the so-called steam turbine.

 The relatively low temperatures in the Rankine cycle mean that this cycle is used as a low temperature cycle in thermal power plants operating after a combined steam and gas cycle.

 On the other hand, it is rapidly falling into disuse in the field of railway traction and marine propulsion, supplanted by the Diesel engine and the electric motor.